afrakilic/BTN-Kernel-Machines/README.md

 [![Source Code License](https://img.shields.io/badge/license-GPL-blueviolet)](https://github.com/afrakilic/BTN-Kernel-Machines/blob/main/LICENSE)

-This repository contains the source code used to produce the results obtained in [Interpretable Bayesian Tensor Network Kernel Machines with Automatic Rank and Feature Selection](https://arxiv.org/abs/2409.12789) submitted to [Journal of Machine Learning Research](https://www.jmlr.org/).
+This repository contains the source code used to produce the results obtained in [Interpretable Bayesian Tensor Network Kernel Machines with Automatic Rank and Feature Selection](https://arxiv.org/abs/2507.11136) submitted to SIAM / ASA Journal on Uncertainty Quantification.
 This project sets fixed random seeds to promote reproducibility.
 All experiments were conducted on the following computer:

 - **Device**: MacBook Pro
 - **Chip**: Apple M2 Pro